 Simulated Ecological Environments for Education (SEEE) Model, (2006-Present).
-An investigation into the empirical models with the data generated by the simulations to understand the causal models and the relationships between the design factors of complex user interfaces in these virtual environments on human thought and action.
-Future research will investigate the complexity and causality of such interactions between the child’s mental model, the virtual environment, and the user interface in the form of regression equations and Markov models.
+An investigation into the empirical models with the data generated by the simulations to understand the causal models and the relationships between the design factors of complex user interfaces in these virtual environments on human thought, emotion, and action.
+Future research will investigate the complexity and causality of such interactions between knowledge, the virtual environment, and the user interface.

 The SEEE Tripartite Model